ricopella/eat-da-taco/README.md

 ### Overview

-Coming Soon

-# Getting Started

 * Eat-Da-Taco! is a restaurant app that lets users input the names of tacos they'd like to eat.

-* Whenever a user submits a taco's name, it's displayed on the left side of the page -- waiting to be devoured.
+* Whenever a user submits a taco's name, it's displayed on the page -- waiting to be devoured.

 * Each taco in the waiting area also has a `Devour it!` button.
-When the user clicks it, the taco will move to the right side of the page.
+When the user clicks it, the taco will.

-* Your app will store every taco in a database, whether devoured or not.
+* Every taco is saved in a database, whether devoured or not.

 # Packages Used